The main goal of any project status report is to quickly and clearly communicate the state of a project to another person.

-In general, a great project status report will have the following main sections:
+In general, a great project status report will have the following sections:

 You can adapt these sections depending on the exact need for the project status report, but, in general, you should make sure that you are hitting on these main points.
 Below, we will specify the content for each of these sections.

-The high level summary in your project status report should be enough that even if the reader doesn’t read any of the rest of the report, they will understand the state of the project.
+The high-level summary in your project status report should be enough that even if the reader doesn’t read any of the rest of the report, they will understand the update on the project.

 The other consideration for a project summary is the frequency of the report and how familiar your intended audience is with the project.
-The more frequent the report and the more familiar your audience is with the project, the more brief you can make your summary.
+The more frequent the report and the more familiar your audience is with the project, the briefer you can make your summary.